fission/docs.fission.io/docs/content/en/docs/compatibility/_index.md

 All Keda Connector images can be used with both fission version except the Kafka connector, which has some breaking changes.

 Going forward all environment images for each language would follow its own version.
-For now all environment image tag starts with image tag `1.11.2`.
+For now all environment images have tag `1.11.0`.